Getting Started

 Server Sent Events

-After streaming has been configured and started, you can connect to the Teslemetry server you selected using an access token, to stream telemetry events in realtime to your application.
+After streaming has been configured and started, you can stream telemetry events in realtime by connecting with your access token.
 Optionally include a VIN to listen for a single vehicle, or leave it out to listen to all your vehicles.
 Server Side Events use the Teslemetry format shown above.
 Teslemetry provides an open source Python 3 library.

 Curl Example